eluhr/yii2-shop-module/README.md

 ];
 ```

-#Potential ideas

- - Wishlist
- - Project as Yii2 extension
- - View files from .php to .twig
- - Events for Order and Product (out of stock?)
+# Future plans

+ - Add orders to user by id and postal

 # Giiant